beeper/bridge-manager/README.md

    chat networks dialog will be available in the future.
 Spaces and starting chats are also not yet available, although you can start chats using the `pm` command with the bridge bot.

-   > **Note**
-   Heisenbridge does not support encryption so you will have to creat the DM to the bridge bot in a different matrix client than beeper
+There is currently a bug in Beeper Desktop that causes it to create encrypted DMs even if the recipient doesn't support it.
+This means that for non-e2ee- capable bridges like Heisenbridge, you'll have to create the DM with the bridge bot in another Matrix client, or using the create group chat button in Beeper Desktop.

 Currently the bridge will run in foreground, so you'll have to keep `bbctl run` active somewhere (tmux is a good option).
 In the future, a service mode will be